electricbookworks/electric-book-workflow/_site/README.md

 [http://electricbookworks.github.io/bettercare/](http://electricbookworks.github.io/bettercare/)

-(We have a separate live site where we host static HTML from a local own Jekyll instance.)
+(For Bettercare, we have a separate live site where we host the static HTML.)

-When we use this workflow for closed content, we don't use GitHub Pages.
-We do use private GitHub repos for version control.
+When we use this workflow for closed content, we don't use GitHub Pages, and store the content in private GitHub repos.

 If you click through to a book chapter on our GitHub Pages view, you'll see the HTML we get from kramdown is very simple.
-For example, go view source here:
+For example, view source here:

 [http://electricbookworks.github.io/bettercare/nc/nc-1.html](http://electricbookworks.github.io/bettercare/nc/nc-1.html)

 The key to simple HTML is that we carefully map our books' features to ordinary HTML elements.
 That way, we need only a few classes, and can easily use the same HTML with simple stylesheets for the web, our app, epub, and print output.
 And our HTML content remains readable in readers and low-bandwidth browsers that don't support publisher CSS.
-For instance, see our Book Dash books:
+For instance, see the [Book Dash](http://bookdash.org) books:

 [http://bookdash.github.io/bookdash-books/](http://bookdash.github.io/bookdash-books/)